varshavigasini-sivakumar-24653/copilot-demo/workshop.md

    - Output the doc as a single markdown file
    ```

-3. **Test the skill** in Agent mode:
+3. **Test the skill** in Agent mode: (Use /api-docs-generator slash command)

    ```
-   Using the generate-api-docs skill, generate API documentation for ExpenseHandler.java.
+   Generate API documentation for ExpenseHandler.java.
 Save it as docs/expense-api.md
    ```

 4. Review the generated doc — check that: